kmpatel/ClassListPlus.js/README.md

 ''-'collapse'.
 It will ONLY toggle if either of the names are present, and will replace with the other.
 It is an alternative approach to .toggle(arg,force)

-`	element.classList.togle("OFF","ON");	// swaps tokens if either is present,
+`	element.classList.togle("OFF","ON");	// replace one token for another, if either is present,
-						//	 returns 1 if contains("OFF") in end
+						   returns 1 if replaced with OFF
-						//	 returns 2 if contains("ON") in end
+						   returns 2 if replaced with ON
-						// if neither is present, no toggle occurs, returns 0 `
+						   return 0 if neither is present, no toggle occurs `

 Finally, during the execution of this upgrade of Element.classList prototype, it can be configured to